Aiven-Open/klaw-docs/blog/2023/05/effortless-kafka-governance-making-life-easier-for-developers.md

 ## Conclusion

-Organizations are devising unique strategies to tackle the growing complexity of managing an increasing number of Kafka topics, schemas, and associated issues.
+Organizations are devising unique strategies to tackle the growing complexity of managing an increasing number of Apache Kafka topics, schemas, and associated issues.
 These strategies involve using tools like Excel, Confluence, and GitOps for partial data maintenance.